 Office hours: Mondays 10-11, Thursdays 9-10, Sitterson 258.
 We can schedule meetings at other times as needed; send email to the instructor.

 See the course schedule for the reading assignments and lecture topics.
 Online and printable version of the lectures for that course wil be available from links off the schedule page.
 The homeworks are also listed on the schedule page.
 See the email on the mailing list for a pointer to the list of potential projects for this semester.
 See the final project page for a description of what the final project entails.
+See the syllabus for further information.

 Potential Projects: I'm collecting these.